Gut Health: A Key to Weight Loss?

 Emerging research suggests that good gut health is a key factor in successful weight control.
 In fact the balance of one’s gut microbiome can significantly influence a person’s ability to lose unintended fat gain.
 There are trillions of microorganisms like bacteria and fungi that live in your intestinal system and affect your metabolism, appetite, nutrient absorption, and prevent inflammatory chemicals from entering the bloodstream.

-Each individual’s gut bacteria is unique and the specific makeup of your microbiome determines how your gut bacteria responds to different weight loss interventions.
+Each individual’s gut bacteria is unique and the specific makeup of your microbiome can determine how your gut bacteria responds to different weight loss interventions.
 Plus, during weight loss, the gut microbiome shifts as the capacity to break down starches decreases, while beneficial bacteria with genes for faster replication increase.
-For example, people with a higher ratio of Prevotella to Bacteroides may lose weight faster on a high-fiber diet.
+For example, people with a higher ratio of Prevotella to Bacteroides may lose weight faster on a non-starchy, high-nutrient fiber diet.

 Nurturing a balanced microbiome with diverse gut bacteria should be a key part of any holistic weight control plan.
 Reducing your intake of highly processed foods, artificial sweeteners, refined carbohydrates, and excessive alcohol consumption can help you avoid microbiota imbalances.
 But, while gut health is an important factor in weight control, it should be considered to be part of a larger picture that includes managing your diet, exercise routine and lifestyle habits that support healthy living.